Secure Accommodation Policy

 No child under the age of 13 years may be placed in secure accommodation without the express permission of the Secretary of State.
 For more information as to how to obtain permission see the DfE Guidance - Secure Children's Homes: How to Place a Child Aged Under 13.

 No young person aged 16 or over whose legal status is "accommodated voluntarily" under s20(5) Children Act 1989 may be placed in secure accommodation.
-The placement for welfare reasons of young persons aged 16 years and over who are subject to care orders is permissible but would only be used in exceptional circumstances.
+(See Section 3, Criteria for Admission to Secure Accommodation)

 Only the local authority who is looking after the young person may apply for an order (Regulation 8).

 2. Principles Underpinning the Use of Secure Accommodation